groupdocs-comparison-cloud/groupdocs-comparison-cloud-php/README.md

 # GroupDocs.Comparison Cloud SDK for PHP
 This repository contains GroupDocs.Comparison Cloud SDK for PHP source code.
-This SDK allows you to work with GroupDocs.Annotaion Cloud REST APIs in your PHP applications.
+This SDK allows you to work with GroupDocs.Comparison Cloud REST APIs in your PHP applications.

 ## Dependencies
 - PHP 5.5 or later

 ## Authorization
 To use SDK you need AppSID and AppKey authorization keys.
-You can your AppSID and AppKey at https://dashboard.groupdocs.cloud (free registration is required).
+You can get your AppSID and AppKey at https://dashboard.groupdocs.cloud (free registration is required).

 ## Installation & Usage
 ### Composer